dfinity/motoko/design/guide.md

 Matching a pattern against a value may *succeed*, binding the corresponding identifiers in the pattern to their matching values, or *fail*.
 Thus the result of a match is either a a successful mapping of identifiers to values, or failure.

 The consequences of pattern match failure depends on the context of the pattern.
-* In a function application or `let`-binding, failure to match the formal argument pattern or 'let'-pattern causes a *trap*.
+* In a function application or `let`-binding, failure to match the formal argument pattern or `let`-pattern causes a *trap*.
 * In a `case` branch of a `switch` expression, failure to match that case's pattern continues with an attempt to match the next case of the switch, trapping only when no such case remains.

 ### Wildcard pattern